LukeGix/LukeGix.github.io/_pages/index.md

 My name is Luca, I'm a security enthusiast.

-I'm interested mainly in all low-level stuff (OS internals, binary exploitation)
+I'm interested in all low-level stuff (OS internals, binary exploitation...)